We had no choice anymore but to go for a special counsel.

 You already thought that through.

-I care, but but you know, when you do the kind of work that I've done and people that do what I do, you you know you look at your goal and you look what's important, and then you you do you take the actions you have to do.
+I care, but when you do the kind of work that I've done and people that do what I do, you look at your goal and you look what's important and then you take the actions you have to do.

 You think the country needs to know this before they go and vote in November.